 However, if you're feeling adventurous, don't miss taking an unforgettable trip on the Mumbai local.
 Find out how to ride the Mumbai local train in this guide.

-The Mumbai local has three lines -- Western, Central, and Harbour (covering the eastern part of the city, including Navi Mumbai).
-Each extends for over 100 kilometers.
+The Mumbai local has three lines—Western, Central, and Harbour (covering the eastern part of the city, including Navi Mumbai).
+Each extends for more than 100 kilometers or 62 miles.

 - The Western Line, which terminates at Churchgate in south Mumbai, is regarded as the superior line because it goes through the better areas, has frequent services, and is the most reliable.
 However, it stops at many stations and can take quite a while to get anywhere.

-- The Central Line, which runs from the Chhatrapathi Shivaji Termius (previously known as Victoria Terminus) in south Mumbai, has less stops but is more crowded.
+- The Central Line, which runs from the Chhatrapati Shivaji Terminus (previously known as Victoria Terminus) in south Mumbai, has fewer stops but is more crowded.

-- The Harbour Line, which also runs from Chhatrapathi Shivaji Termius, is in dire need of upgrading and is generally avoidable.
+- The Harbour Line, which also runs from Chhatrapati Shivaji Terminus, is in dire need of upgrading and is generally avoidable.

 When to Travel (and Not to Travel!)